-I. The National Disaster Management Trust Fund
+5.1.1 The National Disaster Management Trust Fund

 The Policy proposes for establishment of a National Disaster Trust Fund by the Minister for Finance to be administered by the Ministry of State for Special Programmes in compliance with recommended legal and legislative amendments to be made to the current rules and regulations.
-Like the contingency fund, this fund will receive contributions from the Exchequer and donations from individuals, the private sector and the civil society and development partners for disaster management activities.
+This fund will receive contributions from the Exchequer and donations from individuals, the private sector and the civil society and development partners for disaster management activities.

-This policy proposes 5% of the annual National budget be allocated for disaster management to line Ministries activities on disaster risk reduction.
+This policy proposes 5% of the annual National budget be allocated for disaster management 20% of which will go to contingency fund, and 80% for Disaster Management.

-II.
-District Disaster Management Fund
+5.1.2 District Disaster Management Fund

-This Policy proposes the establishment of a district disaster management in all Districts.
-The Government will channel funds to these accounts to enhance effective disaster management activities.
-Other sources of funding will include and not limited to the local authorities, the

-Constituency development fund and locally mobilized resources.
+This Policy proposes the establishment of a district disaster management fund in all Districts.
+The Government will channel funds as required, to these accounts from the National Disaster Management Fund to enhance effective disaster management activities.
+Other sources of funding to this account will include and not be limited to the local authorities, the Constituency development fund and locally mobilized resources.
 This policy proposes that 5% of LATIF and CDF be contributed to the District Disaster Management Fund.